 Even though the value of total assets was well below the $500K limit, your taxable income was only $25,000.
 Since the Section 179 deduction cannot exceed your taxable income, you could not take the entire $30,000 deduction.
 Your Section 179 tax deduction would be limited to $25,000.

-To keep track of the total miles you drive for business, try the Hurdlr app.
-With Hurdlr, you can track mileage automatically on your iOS or Android device.
-Click Here to download Hurdlr for free.
+To keep track of the total miles you drive for business, try the Everlance app.
+With Everlance, you can track mileage automatically on you iOS or Android device.
+Click Here to download Everlance for free.